danott/www.danott.me/site/books/sacred-fire.md

 ---
-title: Sacred Fire: A Vision for a Deeper Human and Christian Maturity
+title: "Sacred Fire: A Vision for a Deeper Human and Christian Maturity"
 author: Ronald Rolheiser
 isbn: 9780804139441
 stars: 4